alex431/Facebook-Stock-Analysis/README.md

 ## Project Requirements
 Note: I started working on this project using anaconda which utilized python 3.9.13.
 After condsideration and failed update, I decided to try python 3.10.9.

-Special Instructions: The pre-release version of Jupyter needs to be installed within Visual Studio Code.</br>
+Special Instructions: The pre-release version of Jupyter needs to be installed within Visual Studio Code.

 Use the following syntax to install the required packages:
 ```
 pip install <package>
 ```

-<u>Required packages to install</u>
+<ins>Required packages to install</ins>
 * Pandas
 * Seaborn
 * Matplotlib